-Answer ALL questions.
-Each question carries 15 marks. $4 \times 15 = 60$ that he will not get an electric contact is 5/9.
-If the probability of getting atleast one contract is 4/5, what is the probability that he will get both the contracts?
+- 1. (a) State and prove addition theorem of probability. - (b) The probability that a contractor will get a plumbing contract is 2/3 and the probability that he will not get an electric contact is 5/9.
+If the probability of getting at least one contract is 4/5, what is the probability that he will get both the contracts?